urbit/docs/arvo/clay/read.md

 [%mult =mool]  ::  next version of any
 ```

-This subscribes to the next version of a set of files or directories.
+This subscribes to the next version of a `set` of files or directories.
 Clay will only send a single response, and it will send it when *any* of the specified files change.
-For example, if you subscribe to both `/foo/txt` and `/bar/txt`, and only `/foo/txt` changes, clay will send a response indicating a change to `/foo/txt`.
+For example, if you subscribe to both `/foo/txt` and `/bar/txt`, and only `/foo/txt` changes, Clay will send a response indicating a change to `/foo/txt`.
 If `/bar/txt` changes subsequently, it will not tell you.
 If more than one file changes at once, it will tell you about each of the changes in the one response.

-The behaviour with respect to requesting old cases is the same as explained in the [`%next`](#next) section above.
+The behaviour with respect to requesting old `case`s is the same as explained in the [`%next`](#next) section above.

 The `mool` specified in the request is this structure: